Implementing Row-Level Security for Geospatial Datasets: Preventing Spatial Index Bypass in Lakehouse Query Planners

 Execution Validation & Debugging

 Verification requires inspecting the physical query plan to confirm filter precedence.
-Use EXPLAIN FORMATTED or EXPLAIN COST to trace execution order.
+Use EXPLAIN FORMATTED to trace execution order.

 Correct Execution Order: